nxskok/pasias/docs/24-pcfa.md

-* This component loads mainly (and negatively) on the temperature variables, so when temperature is high, component 1 is low.
+* 1: This component loads mainly (and positively) on the temperature variables, so when temperature is high, component 1 is high.
-You could also say that it loads positively on the other variables, in which case component 1 is high if the temperature variables are low and the rain and wind variables are high.
+You could also say that it loads negatively on the other variables, in which case component 1 is high if the temperature variables are low and the rain and wind variables are high.

-* This one loads most heavily, negatively, on wind: when wind is high, component 2 is low.
-Again, you can make the judgement call that the other variables also feature in component 2, so that when *everything* is large, component 2 is small and vice versa.
+* 2: This one loads most heavily, positively, on wind: when wind is high, component 2 is high.
+Again, you can make the judgement call that the other variables also feature in component 2, so that when *everything* is large, component 2 is large and small with small.

-* This one is a bit clearer.
+* 3: This one is a bit clearer.
 The blank loadings are close to 0, and can be ignored.
 The main thing in component 3 is rain: when rainfall is large, component 3 is large.
 Or, if you like, it is large (positive) when rainfall is large *and wind is small*.